The Dubai International Financial Centre Judicial Authority

 3. The agreement is irrevocable,

-4. The claimant must file a copy of the agreement at Court.
+must file a copy of the agreement at Court.

 33. Any assessment of costs that takes place on or after 8 February 2008 will be in accordance with RDC Parts 38 to 40.